Quickstart

 --header 'Content-Type: application/json'

-The output is JSON based and looks very similar to this:
+The output is JSON based and looks like this:

 Example webhook payload